Vulcanium/calculator/README.md

 # calculator
-A simple Java project to use testing frameworks (JUnit, Mockito, etc.)
+A simple Java project to use testing frameworks on a calculator (JUnit, Mockito, etc.)